 - Experience in Business Development and Sales

 [Call to Action] You’ve done a great job getting a candidate’s interest, and now you need to convert candidates into applicants.
 Let them know how to apply and encourage them to do so with a strong call to action.
-Advise prospective designers to click the “apply” button at the top of the job listing or to contact your HR department directly.
+Advise prospective designers to click the “apply” button at the top of the job post or to contact your HR department directly.
+Whatever the route, make sure it’s as clear and easy a process as possible.